 Without security efforts, APIs, and any sensitive data they expose, are likely targets of attack.
 As Radware noted, “Some 55% of organizations experience a DoS attack against their APIs at least monthly.”

 Protecting against DDoS attacks

-Forrester’s 2020 Q2 Report on DDoS mitigation solutions provided advice for companies who want to guard against attacks .
-Its key points included proactive strategies, such as leveraging threat intelligence and creating a strategic plan, or runbook, with information such as incident response processes, escalation paths, and other information that will proactively guide a successful response and ensure that those involved understand their responsibilities in the process.
+Proactive strategies, such as leveraging threat intelligence and creating a strategic plan, or runbook, with information such as incident response processes, escalation paths, and other information that will proactively guide a successful response and ensure that those involved understand their responsibilities in the process.
 In addition, actions like limiting an application’s attack surface and creating built-in redundancy make it harder for attackers to find a point of entry and knock an application offline.
-Most importantly, however, Forrester’s report noted the importance of choosing a provider that fits the company’s strategic security needs.
+Most importantly, however, companies must choose a provider that fits their strategic security needs.

 Azion’s DDoS Protection provides multiple protection levels for companies of every size, ranging from 5Gbps to unlimited protection.
 In addition, Mission-Critical Support plans provide 24x7 access to a security response team, for assistance not only during attacks, but beforehand, to develop a DDoS response plan, and afterward, for post-event analysis and investigation.

 At Azion, we believe we can provide your company with a comprehensive DDoS protection solution that includes: